 - Participation in CSAD events, including background research, introducing speakers, assisting with Q&A, hospitality to guest speakers, and publicity and promotion of the events among peers and in classes.

 - Workshop(s) to learn new skills.

-CSAD accomplishes its work with a staff of three: Professor David Rowe, the Director of CSAD; Assistant Professor Nancy Powers, the Associate Director of CSAD; and Ms. Andrea Lechleitner, Administrative Assistant.
+CSAD accomplishes its work with a staff of three: Professor Joseph Klesner, the director of CSAD; Assistant Professor Nancy Powers, the associate director of CSAD; and Perla Lara, administrative assistant.
 Professor Powers oversees the Associates Program, but associates may be called upon to assist any member of CSAD’s staff.